"...sublime interlude...with Diana Haskell...for a perfectly played ensemble passage of hymn-like beauty.." St. Louis Post-Dispatch

-Ms. Haskell has taught at SUNY Buffalo, Houghton College, UW Whitewater, Savannah College of Art and Design, Armstrong State College, and Wisconsin Lutheran College.
+Ms. Haskell currently is Woodwind coordinator at Chautauqua Institution in the summer, coaching chamber music groups and teaching.
+She also teaches clarinet students at HEAL Center For the Arts, an after-school Arts program in St. Louis for students in urban areas.
+She has taught at SUNY Buffalo, Houghton College, UW Whitewater, Savannah College of Art and Design, Armstrong State College, and Wisconsin Lutheran College.
 She has given master classes at universities in Japan, Europe and the United States.
 She has maintained an active private clarinet studio throughout her professional years.
 Ms. Haskell enjoys teaching beginners and intermediate students as well as advanced clarinetists.

 Ms. Haskell's students occupy positions with orchestras around the country and in bands of the Armed Forces.
 Former students also have become public and private school band directors, administrators or private music instructors.